xbrlus/xbrl-api/api/xbrlBaseElement.md

     `dataRequest - date` - The data request date attribute is the date that the data was generated.
 It is not the date of the query.
 Data is cached once it is requested and is returned from cache if available.
 The data remains in cache for a day from the request.
 This means that data could be up to a day old if it has been previously requested.

+    The API will return all of the labels that are associated with the element.
+In the example above the API returns the documentation label, the totalLabel and the changeLabel2016.
+The order of the labels will not be consistent.

 * **Error Response:**